‘beautiful and mesmeric and very charming too’…’Love the fact she has no airs and graces…just talent!’ (audience feedback)

 “We thank you Holly for sharing your talents with us while you were here.
 The patients and staff loved Holly’s performance.
 One of the patients remarked, “what a wonderful thing for someone to do for us.” – Music that Heals, New York, Kora Tour of NYC Hospitals, December 2013

 Holly is internationally acclaimed as a unique and exciting kora player, combining the authentic rhythms and songs of West Africa with her own compositions and collaborating with a culturally diverse range of outstanding instrumentalists and artists.
+She is also a qualified music therapist and music for health practitioner/trainer working for a range of organisations in hospitals and residential care settings across the North West and Internationally.

 Holly is a founder member (kora/vocals) of Manchester International Roots Orchestra, a fusion ensemble supported by RNCM and Community Arts Northwest who were given a five star review for their debut performances at Edinburgh Fringe Festival.
-She also performs with Mysterious Collective (kora, hang, violin, vocals, double bass, balafon) who recently played to great critical acclaim at Womad 2017 and Devizes Arts Festival 2017.
+She also performs with Mysterious Collective (kora, hang, violin, vocals, double bass, balafon) who recently played to great critical acclaim at Musicport 2018, Womad 2017 and Devizes Arts Festival 2017.

 She has done several recording projects with Dominik Johnson, an expert in recording acoustic instruments from around the world and composer for EMI, including recording Kora solos for Sony’s Bollywood film soundtrack Amarakaaviyan which was No 1 in India for weeks.